UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m4-reserving-claim-amounts/index.md

   - the “All” averaged factors over years 1978-1995
   - the “Last 6” over years 1989-1995
   - the “Last 3” over 1992-1995
-- The average inflation rate over those years in Appendix B.2 was 6.8%, 4%, and 3.3% respectively.
+- The average inflation rate over those years in Appendix B.2 was 6.8%, 4%, and 3.3% respectively (see calculations in spreadsheet).
 - This illustrates Theorem 3.3.

 ------------------------------------------------------------------------

-- Now Tables 3.7 and 3.8 forecast paid losses in 31/12/1995 dollar values
+- Now, Tables 3.7 and 3.8 forecast paid losses in 31/12/1995 dollar values
   - Note the forecast of \$374.8mio is evidently lower than the \$428.4mio forecast of the unadjusted chain ladder, as the latter implicitly allowed for inflation, and the former not.
 - Table 3.9 lifts those forecasts to allow for future inflation
-  - note the half year adjustment required for payment in the middle of the year on average
+  - Note the half year adjustment `\(\lambda(0)/\lambda_0\)` required for payment in the middle of the year on average.
-  - using 3.6% for future inflation leads to a forecast of \$421.1mio, which is very close to the unadjusted chain ladder forecast.
+  - Using 3.6% for future inflation leads to a forecast of \$421.1mio, which is very close to the unadjusted chain ladder forecast.
 This illustrates Proposition 3.4.

 ## Chain ladder on incurred losses